nilamdeka23/AirlineReservationSystem/README.md

 * When a passenger is deleted, all reservation made by him/her are automatically cancelled.
 * A flight can not be deleted if it needs to carry at least one passenger.

+Additional requirements,
+* All these operations should be transactional.
+* Must use JPA for persistence.
+* This system needs to be hosted on the cloud.

 Incomplete  definitions of passenger, reservation, flight and plane were given as below,
 ```java